mjordan/islandora_scg/README.md

 ## Sample metadata

-The metadata used for the sample objects is taken, at random, from `includes/sample_metadata.tsv`.
-This metadata is derived from a collection of early-20th century postcards depicting various parts of British Columbia.
+The metadata used for the sample objects is taken, at random, from `includes/sample_metadata.tsv` ([view it here](https://github.com/mjordan/islandora_scg/blob/7.x/includes/sample_metadata.tsv).
+This metadata is derived from a collection of early-20th century postcards depicting various landscapes and landmarks in British Columbia.
 Each tab-delimited record contains a title, a date of publication, one or more place names, one or more subject keywords, and a description.

 If you want to use other metadata for your sample objects, you can replace this file with our own, as long as you follow the povided file's structure: five tab-separated columns: title, date, place name(s), subject keyword(s), and description.
 Repeated place names and subject keywords are separated by semicolons.